Previously On: Music

 A soundtrack album for the episode was released digitally by Marvel Music and Hollywood Records on March 5, 2021, featuring composer Christophe Beck's score.
 An additional track, "Family TV Night", was released as a digital single on April 9 after Beck had regretted his decision to leave it off the album and worked with Marvel to get it released.

 Marketing

 After the episode's release, Marvel announced merchandise inspired by the episode as part of its weekly "Marvel Must Haves" promotion for each episode of the series, including apparel, Funko Pops based on Agatha and the white Vision (labeled simply as "The Vision"), and a Hasbro Marvel Legends figure of The Vision.
 In March 2021, Marvel partnered with chef Justin Warner to release a recipe for Salem Honeycomb Frappe, which was chosen as a representation of the episode because honeycomb has a "small-town sweetness" that is relevant to Salem while its hexagonal shape could represent the Hex, and frappes are a type of milkshake served in Massachusetts.

+Release

+"Previously On" was released on the streaming service Disney+ on February 26, 2021.
+The episode, along with the rest of WandaVision, was released on Ultra HD Blu-ray and Blu-ray on November 28, 2023.